- Accommodation on double occupancy basis.

 Booking/Deposit and Payment Schedule

-Final payment by credit card also attracts additional 3.5% fee.
+Final payment by credit card also attracts an additional 3.5% fee.
 You will save this fee by paying personal check or cashier's check.
-We reserve the right to refuse certain form of payment.
+We reserve the right to refuse some form of payment.

 Cancellation and refund